MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/model-aggregate-data.md

 [!include [banner](../includes/banner.md)]

-This tutorial will walk you through the process of modeling aggregate data .
+This tutorial will walk you through the process of modeling aggregate data.

 ## Prerequisites